 When you think about the potential dangers that could threaten your building and its occupants, your HVAC system may not immediately come to mind.
 Many companies are prepared for natural disasters and terrorist threats, which, although potentially devastating, are statistically unlikely to happen.
-Yet companies fail to consider the much more likely threat of an accidental chemical or biological contamination spread through the building’s HVAC system.
+Yet companies fail to consider the much more likely threat of indoor air quality (IAQ) problems such as an accidental chemical or biological contamination spread through the building’s HVAC system.

-What dangers could your HVAC system spread in your building?
+What IAQ contaminants could your HVAC system spread in your building?

 Because your HVAC system circulates air throughout the building, it has the potential to spread many types of contaminants as well, including:

 - Fumes from chemicals being used in the building